SkobbeJakz/ProductPage/README.md

+# IMPORTANT: Before you run!

+- Make sure the extracted folder does not nest the project folder.
+Otherwise the code editor will not know the file directory
+- Run "npm install react-scripts --save" in the console before running "npm start" to install all necessary dependencies.

 # Introduction

 This is a project where I had to implement a product detail page matching the provided desktop design.
 I tried to keep all the components as simple as possible while also looking at re-useability.